neurotools.util.pandas module

 x (iterable) – Hierarichal (nested) iterable structure that we wish to coerce into a single

-dtype (np.dtype; default np.float32) – Desired type of the resulting array.
+np.ndarraydtype (np.dtype; default np.float32) – Desired type of the resulting array.
 Float and int types are supported.
 Float types will pad with

-.
-Int types will pad with~0
+np.NaN.
+Int types will pad with~0.fill_value (number; default np.NaN)

 - Return type: